-- 1. Hold a Bachelor's degree in Spanish from an accredited college or university.
-Special cases, such as holders of a degree in a related field, will be evaluated individually by the Department. - Demonstrate the ability to speak, understand, read. and write in Spanish with near-native fluency.
+- Hold a Bachelor's degree in Spanish from an accredited college or university.
+Special cases, such as holders of a degree in a related field, will be evaluated individually by the Department. - 2.
+Demonstrate the ability to speak, understand, read, and write in Spanish with near-native fluency.
 Demonstrate the ability to speak and read in English with excellent proficiency.
 International graduate student applicants whose native language is not English are required to submit a score for the Test of English as a Foreign Language (TOEFL) or for the International English Language Testing System (IELTS).
-A total score of 80 on the iBT TOEFL or 6.5 overall on the IELTS is required. - Have attained a minimum 3.0 grade point average (B average), during the last two years of her/his undergraduate program as determined by the FIU Graduate Admissions Office, and attain a score of at least 1120 on the GRE, or score 500 or better in the EXADEP.
+A total score of 80 on the iBT TOEFL or 6.5 overall on the IELTS is required. - 3.
+Have attained a minimum 3.0 grade point average (B average), during the last two years of her/his undergraduate program as determined by the FIU Graduate Admissions Office, and submit GRE or EXADEP scores.
 Applicants with Master's degrees are required to have a graduate GPA of 3.5.
-A GPA of 3.5 in graduate Spanish courses is expected in such cases. - Apply for graduate admission to the Admissions Office and submit to the Department of Modern Languages the following documentation: a) two letters of recommendation from former professors in the format required by the Graduate Studies Committee, b) a resume, c) a statement of purpose in English or Spanish, addressing the candidate's goals and objectives in pursuing a doctorate in Spanish, and d) a writing sample in Spanish, preferably a term paper or thesis, of analytical nature, on a literary subject. - Receive approval of the departmental Graduate Studies Committee.
+A GPA of 3.5 in graduate Spanish courses is expected in such cases. - 4.
+Apply for graduate admission to the Admissions Office and submit to the Department of Modern Languages the following documentation: a) two letters of recommendation from former professors in the format required by the Graduate Studies Committee, b) a resume, c) a statement of purpose in English or Spanish, addressing the candidate's goals and objectives in pursuing a doctorate in Spanish, and d) a writing sample in Spanish, preferably a term paper or thesis, of analytical nature, on a literary subject. - Receive approval of the departmental Graduate Studies Committee.
 Admission is competitive, and meeting all minimum requirements does not guarantee automatic entrance to the program.